molenzwiebel/Wetstone/getting-started/new-project.md

 </ItemGroup>
 ```

 Note that these are not all the available dependencies.
-If you need to access some class, function, type etc. defined outside of these, simply add a new `Reference` element:
+If you need to access some class, function, type etc. defined outside of these, simply add a new `Reference` element.
+Usually your editor will tell you exactly in which assembly it is located, at which point you can add it:

 ```xml
 <Reference Include="NameOfModule">